Dean's Completion Fellowship/PGRA Program

 - Like all faculty and staff appointments, PGRAs must successfully pass a background check before the appointment can be finalized.

 - For PGRAs who are selected to teach a class as part of their proposed spring-semester activities, the duty-time allocated to teaching would be paid at the lecturer-with-Ph.D. rate stipulated by the Office of the Dean of the Faculty.
-Because that rate, currently at $63,000 (annualized), is higher than the base PGRA salary, the difference would be paid through the department’s teaching budget upon approval by the Office of the Dean of the Faculty or through department funds.
+Because that rate, currently at $66,000 (for a 10-month appointment), is higher than the base PGRA salary, the difference would be paid through the department’s teaching budget upon approval by the Office of the Dean of the Faculty or through department funds.
 Additionally, if a PGRA teaches a course in the spring semester, the future PGRA employee and department must meet the normal deadlines and requirements for undergraduate course approval as set by the Office of the Dean of the College and the associated Committee on the Course of Study.
 If approved, the course may go forward in the spring semester only if the PGRA is successfully appointed to the rank before the start of the course.
 For all cases where PGRAs are expected to teach, approval is contingent upon approval by the Office of the Dean of the Faculty.

 - PGRAs who accept an appointment at another institution or at Princeton before August 31 must resign as PGRAs effective the date that the new appointment begins.

 - PGRAs are non-renewable, term appointments.
 After August 31, appointments and associated benefits of PGRAs end (if they have not ended earlier due to new employment).
 A person with a PGRA appointment may continue on at the University after August 31 only if that person has a separately confirmed appointment.